Lundqvist gets 30th win, Rangers topple Panthers, 5-2

 SUNRISE, Fla.
+(AP) -- The New York Rangers got contributions from their veterans and some late additions in their fifth straight road victory.

-(AP) -- Henrik Lundqvist made 43 saves to earn his 30th win of the season and lead the New York Rangers over the Florida Panthers 5-2 on Tuesday night.
+Henrik Lundqvist made 43 saves to earn his 30th win of the season and lead the Rangers over the Florida Panthers 5-2 on Tuesday night.

+Tanner Glass had a goal and an assist in his second game since being recalled from AHL Hartford last Sunday.
+The goal was his first since March 21, 2016, also against Florida.

+''I'm proud.
+I'm very proud.
+I worked really hard,'' Lundqvist said. ''Sometimes it doesn't always go your way, but you just have to stick with it and believe in yourself and your team.
+That's what I've been doing here for 12 years now.''

+Glass has spent all season with Hartford after being waived before the season.

+''It's been awesome,'' Glass said about his play. ''It's been a tough year for me to say the least.
+As tough as it's been being (in Hartford) it's been just as good if not better coming up.''

-Nick Holden, Kevin Hayes, and Chris Kreider scored goals for the Rangers.
-Tanner Glass had a goal and an assist.
+Nick Holden, Kevin Hayes, and Chris Kreider also scored goals for the Rangers.
 Pavel Buchnevich added an empty-net goal.

+Lundqvist enters the top 10 in NHL career wins with 404 after Tuesday's game.

+''He's been one of the best goaltenders in the league over the last 12 years,'' Rangers coach Alain Vigneault said. ''We're all working hard in front of him and we continue to do that.''

 Aaron Ekblad and Thomas Vanek scored for the Panthers and James Reimer allowed four goals on 19 shots before being replaced by Reto Berra with 6:46 left in the second.
 Berra, seeing his first NHL action since Dec.
 9. 2015, stopped eight shots.

-New York won its fifth straight road game and is 24-8-0 on the road while Florida has won just once in its past six home games.
+New York is 24-8-0 on the road while Florida has won just once in its past six home games.

+''We've been here a few times in the last couple weeks.
+We've got the horses in the room and we've got to be better,'' Panthers captain Derek MacKenzie said.

 Leading 2-0, the Rangers went ahead 3-0 after Hayes backhanded the puck past Reimer on a breakaway at 4:06 of the second.